scotow/edtiir/README.md

 - [`link`](https://github.com/Scotow/edtiir/tree/master/cmd/link) prints the link of the current week to `stdout`.
 - [`web`](https://github.com/Scotow/edtiir/tree/master/cmd/web) starts a web server on port 8080 and return a HTTP 307 response pointing to the Google Spreadsheet link and the current week.

-NB: This project was made to save us 2s everytime my friends or I wanted to see our next courses and should not be considered as a serious project.
+NB: This project was made to save us two seconds everytime my friends or I wanted to see our next courses and should not be considered as a serious project.